guillermoC9/bits-and-nibbles/README.md

 ## To build all the tests:

-Each of them has its own makefile (read their Readme to get how to build them).
-But if you want build or clear them all from here, do:
+Each of them has its own makefile (read the *README.md* in each dir to know how to build each of them, but to build or clear them all from here, do:

 For Microsoft C/C++ for Windows (Visual Studio C++) use: